Sosoliso Airlines Flight 1145: Passengers and crews

-Crash
+Accident

 Flight 1145 was a scheduled domestic passenger flight from Nigeria's capital Abuja to Port Harcourt, the capital of Rivers State.
 The aircraft departed from Nnamdi Azikiwe International Airport at 12:25 p.m with 103 passengers and 7 crew members, with Captain Adebayo (48) as the pilot who was in control of the aircraft and First Officer Andan (33) as his co-pilot.
 The flight was uneventful until its final approach in Port Harcourt.

 About 90 mi from the airport, the aircraft contacted controller for initial descent clearance and was cleared by controller to descent to 16,000 ft.
 The aircraft continued its descent until 13:00, when the crew asked the controller for the weather condition at the airport.
 The controller told the crews that there was no precipitation and that there were scattered cumulonimbus clouds in the area.
 The crew acknowledged the report and continued their descent.

 At 6 nmi from the airport, on 13:04 p.m, the aircraft had been established on the glide-slope.
 At this time, the aircraft had entered adverse weather condition with headwind and tailwind.
 The flight crews then requested clearance to land at Runway 21.
 The controller then contacted Flight 1145 and advised that there was a possibility of rain in the airport.
 The controller then cleared the aircraft to land at Runway 21, but warned the pilots that the runway could be slightly wet, indicating that hydroplaning was a possibility.
 The flight crews then acknowledged this message.

 Flight 1145 then descended until it had passed the decision altitude of 307 ft.
 As the rain intensified, the visibility deteriorated.
 The unlit runway further aggravated the situation.
 Unable to make out the unlit runway through the rain, Captain Adebayo called for a go around (missed approach) at an altitude of about 200 ft or approximately 120 ft above the ground.
 This call was made about 100 ft below the decision altitude.
 His decision, however, was too late as Flight 1145 was already too low for a go-around.
 The "TOO LOW-GEAR" warning then sounded and the flight crews tried to add more thrust.
 The flight crews had not managed to prepare the aircraft's configuration in a timely manner and the aircraft kept descending.

 The DC-9 then slammed onto the grass strip between the runway and the taxiway.
 It then slid and struck a concrete drainage culvert located near the runway.
 The collision then disintegrated the aircraft.
 The tail section was immediately destroyed and the engine was lodged into the drainage.
 As it broke up, the fuel spilled and the aircraft burst into flames.
 The fuselage and the cockpit, now in flames, continued to slide for few hundreds metres before it finally came to rest on the taxiway.